Excarnation: Pacific Northwest

 Canoe burials were a primary form of burial among the Chinookan-speaking tribes of the Columbia River.
 Bodies would be wrapped in blankets and placed inside a canoe with personal items.
 Wealthier families would sometimes top the burial canoe with a second, larger canoe to keep out the rain.
 The canoe(s) would then be placed in a tree.

 In 1830, Chinook chief Comcomly died and was buried via canoe burial at a family burial ground.

 Europe

-Britain and Ireland
+Great Britain and Ireland

-There is evidence of excarnation in Britain and Ireland during the Neolithic, whereby bodies would be left to decompose in an open-air mortuary enclosure, on an excarnation platform, or in a sealed cave, before the bones were deposited elsewhere.
+There is evidence of excarnation in Great Britain and Ireland during the Neolithic, whereby bodies would be left to decompose in an open-air mortuary enclosure, on an excarnation platform, or in a sealed cave, before the bones were deposited elsewhere.

 Italy

 Neolithic farmers living in Tavoliere, Italy, over 7000 years ago, practiced ritual defleshing of the dead.
 Light cut marks suggest that the bones were defleshed up to a year after death.
 The bones were deposited in Scaloria Cave and, when excavated, were mixed with animal bones, broken pottery and stone tools.